Richard Ligon: English court

 Ligon may have been a page in household of Anne of Denmark, queen-consort to James VI and I, and he attended the court of Charles I of England.
 He mentions the appearance of Anne of Denmark at a masque at the Whitehall Banqueting House in his writings, and seems to describe the New World as mediated through his experience of masque culture.
 In 1628, Ligon was the executor of the court musician John Coprario.

 Importance in literary analysis

 Ligon's portrait of life in Barbados has made it into a number of literary journals and historical texts in an attempt by many scholars to derive exactly what life in the islands was like and exactly how Europeans, particularly the English, perceived slaves and their role in the sugar trade.
 One review in the journal Early American Literature offers a more linguistic approach to Ligon's texts.
 Author Thomas W. Krise reviews Keith A. Sandiford's analysis of words like "sweet" and "negotiation" in Ligon and says that such an analysis calls attention to various systems of contradiction present in our current understanding of Old World Caribbean culture.

+Ligon offers a highly racialised comparison of Native Americans and African slaves brought to labour in Barbados.